 BIBLIODRAMA

 A separate section had the entire group identify books that they loved that they thought some of the other members of the large group might also love.
+The idea was to create an engagement in action with highly valued books.
 We worked to winnow these down till we had about 6 or 8 books, each of which had a group of admiring followers.

 This book then became the center of a piece of bibliodrama, in which the book’s lovers went off together to plan to make two presentations to the larger group: first, an advertisement for their chosen favorite book—telling audience members why they should read this book, and second, an enactment of some aspect of the book for the larger group.
 This was great fun, and one group, which had chosen Dr. Seuss’ Green Eggs and Ham, for example, went off to download some of its text, rewrite that text to fit the instant situation, keeping the rhyme scheme, and delivered its rewritten version in choral recitation to the entire large group!